School Pastors' Institute

-What is the School Pastors' Institue?
+About the School Pastors' Institute

 In July of 2011, the Alliance for Catholic Education launched the School Pastors' Institute (SPI), a leadership formation symposium for pastors of a Catholic school.
 Developed at the request of (arch)bishops from across the country, the SPI is designed to respond to the unique and increasingly complex challenges and opportunities related to serving as a pastor of a parish school.
-Since 2011, the SPI has formed and served over 1,000 pastors from 145 different (arch)dioceses to look more closely at the crucial role that the pastor plays in the parish school, as well as to foster best practices and collaboration among those engaged in this vital ministry.
-Now, more than ever, we need pastors understand, support, and advocate for Catholic schools.
+Since 2011, the SPI has formed and served 1,208 pastors from 148 different (arch)dioceses to look more closely at the crucial role that the pastor plays in the parish school, as well as to foster best practices and collaboration among those engaged in this vital ministry.
+Now, more than ever, we need pastors who understand, support, and advocate for Catholic schools.

 Conference Goals and Content